She Came from the Woods: Production

 In June 2021, it was announced that filming wrapped in Connecticut.

 In July 2022, it was announced that Blue Finch Films acquired world sales rights to the film.

 Release

 She Came from the Woods premiered at FrightFest on August 27, 2022.
-The film was then released theatrically on February 10, 2023.
+It was released theatrically on February 10, 2023, and released on Tubi on June 10, 2023.

 Reception

-Review aggregator website Rotten Tomatoes reported an approval rating of 70% based on 19 reviews.

 Bobby LePire of Film Threat rated the film a 9 out of 10, calling it "a frightening, funny flick that perfectly pays homage to the classics and cult favorites of the early years of the slasher genre."